Pratik-Karanjit/ecommerce-website/frontend/README.md

 npm install
 npm start

-To run backend code:
+Before running backend code:
-In terminal write these:
+DO these:
-cd ecommerce-website
-cd backend
-npm install express
-npm start

-3. Configuration
+Configuration

-To run MongoDB, add these info in .env file for backend
+To run MongoDB, create a .env file inside of backend folder and paste these:

 SECRET_KEY = mybackend
 PORT = 8000